dojo/docs/dojo/connectPublisher.rst

 Returns a handle which can be passed to dojo.disconnect() to disable subsequent automatic publication on the topic.

+Parameters:

 topic:
   The name of the topic to publish.

 obj:
   The source object for the event function.
 Defaults to dojo.global if null.

 event:
   The name of the event function in obj.
 I.e. identifies a property obj[event].

 ========